Expert witnesses in English law: Witness credibility

 While expert evidence may be deemed relevant when deciding the impact of any mental defect of the accused, it has generally been ruled that evidence cannot be adduced as to the credibility of witnesses.
 In the care proceedings of Re S (a child) (adoption: psychological evidence) it was deemed wrong that a Judge should consider evidence that the mother in the proceedings was prone to lie to authorities, based on the results of a psychological test.
 Another clear example is illustrated in R v Robinson, where the prosecution called an educational psychiatrist to effectively bolster the testimony of the complainant, by asserting that due to his educational difficulties he was unlikely to lie.
 The Court of Appeal overturned the appellant's conviction based on this evidence, with the court labeling such evidence as merely 'oath-helping'.
 A limited exception to the rule was established in R v Lowery.
 Here, two co-defendants were charged with murder, with the facts of the case such that one of them must have committed the offence.
 The court allowed one co-defendant to present expert evidence of the other's propensity for violence and of his lack of self-control, with the expert giving the opinion that this defendant was more likely to have committed the offence.
 While this case has been relied upon to some extent in the later case of R v Randall, it has been made clear in several other cases that Lowery was decided on its unique facts.

-A more controversial application of this rule has come in cases of rape allegations, with prosecutors wishing to call expert witnesses to explain the psychological effects of rape upon victims, and how these may manifest themselves in specific cases.
-In a Government consultation paper, 'Convicting Rapists and Protecting Victims – Justice for Victims of Rape', it was considered that the mental state of rape victims is generally outside the expertise of the public, and thus exceptions should be made for prosecutions to call experts on their behalf.
-The problem currently is demonstrated where defendants attempt to discredit rape victims by highlighting abnormalities in their behavior after any alleged incident.
-Such behavior is demonstrably compatible with that of a rape victim, but as expert witnesses are not allowed to testify as to this, the jury is often faced with deciding against an incomplete factual background.
+In 2006, the government consulted on whether experts could testify as to the psychological effects of rape and sexual assault on victims to dispel rape myths.
+Expert witnesses can testify to the psychological harms suffered by complainants in such cases, but expert evidence on the credibility of complainants in sexual offences is generally not admissible.